 Panopto, after all, was spun out of a project that began at Carnegie Mellon University, a lecture capture solution with video search at its heart.
 Having begun as an internal tool for lecture and classroom recording, it quickly became evident that the system would be beneficial to many other institutions.
 Now, over a decade later, with over 500 universities using us worldwide (and a host of businesses and government bodies too), we are just one example of the crucial role played by universities in spinning out innovative ideas that can be nurtured into growing companies by bright, switched on students (some of whom are still with the company today).

-Thinking more broadly about our role now in fostering innovation, if universities should be, as some of the panellists at the event suggested, responsible for creating an entrepreneurial spirit in their students, they surely have to be innovative in the delivery of their educational materials.
+Thinking more broadly about our role now in fostering innovation, if universities should be, as some of the panelists at the event suggested, responsible for creating an entrepreneurial spirit in their students, they surely have to be innovative in the delivery of their educational materials.

 Now, you could argue that lecture capture has become mainstream, so how is this creating an innovative learning space for students?
 Well, in some respects that’s correct, but what’s interesting is the emerging use cases that start to grow as video and audio recording become more ubiquitous at an institution.

-Universities are now using our software to mark students assignments, live broadcast if they are stuck at home because of adverse weather conditions, flip the classroom, hold virtual open days, record student role plays and practicals and so on.
+Universities are now using our software to mark students assignments, live webcast lectures if they are stuck at home because of adverse weather conditions, flip the classroom, hold virtual open days, record student role plays and practicals and so on.